 Baroque contains examples of:

-- Abnormal Ammo: The Angelic Rifle fires grotesque angelic babies made out of pain!
+- Abnormal Ammo: The Angelic Rifle fires grotesque angelic babies made out of pain.

-- Actionized Remake: The PS2/Wii remake is considerably more action-packed and fast-paced than the original version, which is a full-blown Survival Horror-ish Roguelike.
+- Actionized Sequel: Well, Remake: The PS2/Wii remake is considerably more action-packed and fast-paced than the original version, which is a full-blown Survival Horror-ish Roguelike.
 The original did have some survival horror elements, but other than that, it's not.

 - Adaptation Expansion: The manga.

 - After the End: And HOW?
 The only thing we know for sure is that something named "The Blaze" caused this, and somehow warped the world into what it is now.
+It turns out that the Archangel caused the Blaze by interrupting the Dabar Fusion between the Protagonist and the Absolute God, resulting in the world massively warping from the distortions caused by the Absolute God's presence.

 - All There in the Manual: Unless you're using a guide, your chances of unearthing the entire plot in-game are pretty slim.
-In fact, much like the Dept Heaven series, Baroque has a whole series sourcebook ("Baroque World Guidance") that discusses the plot and worldbuilding in detail.
+In fact, much like the Dept Heaven series, Baroque has a whole series sourcebook ("Baroque World Guidance") that discusses the plot and world-building in detail.
 Since it first went into print in 1998, though, good luck finding a copy.

-- Bottomless Magazines: Averted with the Angelic Rifle.
-It has only 5 shots.
+- Bottomless Magazines: Averted with the Angelic Rifle; it only has 5 shots.

 - Badass Longcoat: Both the Protagonist AND the Archangel.